 The St. Louis County Library offers public computers at all locations that may be used for electronic communication, database searching, record creation and/or Internet access.
 The Internet provides a means to access a wealth of local, national and international information far beyond the library's own collection.
 While much of the information accessed can be valuable and enlightening, the user may also find materials that are unreliable, personally offensive, or illegal.
-The library cannot police a global network and each individual user must take responsibility for his or her own activities on the Internet and for the activities of his or her minor children.
-Monitoring a minor's access to the library's wireless network is the sole responsibility of the parent or guardian.
+The library cannot police a global network and each individual user must take responsibility for one’s own activities on the Internet and for the activities of one’s minor children.
+Monitoring a minor’s access to the library’s wireless network is the sole responsibility of the parent or guardian.

-By federal law, all public access computers at St. Louis County Library must be filtered.
+By federal and state law, all computers at St. Louis County Library must be filtered.
 Anyone age 18 or older (proof of age required) may request that the filter be turned off to enable access for bona fide research or other lawful purposes.

 Patrons will be asked to leave if their use violates this policy.
 Violations of this policy may also result in loss of access and/or privileges.
 Repeat offenders will be denied use of computers and Internet access at all St. Louis County Library locations for a period of time per the library’s Code of Conduct.